OpenBSD

 seconds in order to record the entire film is explained somewhere in

-the huge manual - which most of us do not have the time to read.
-Wouldn't
+the huge manual - which most of us do not have time to read.

-You must have two network interface cards (NIC's) with
+You must have two network interface cards (NIC's) on the

-to see all cards that the SONaFR kernel supports.
+type: more etc/cards to see all cards that the SONaFR's kernel

 How